INTO-CPS-Association/DTaaS/docs/developer/system/current-status.md

 ## :lock: User Security

-There is authentication mechanisms in place for the react website and the Traefik gateway.
+There is authorization mechanisms in place for the react website and the Traefik gateway.

-The react website component uses Gitlab for user authentication using OAuth protocol.
+The react website component uses Gitlab for user authorization using OAuth protocol.

-### Gateway Authentication
+### Gateway Authorization

-The Traefik gateway has HTTP basic authentication enabled by default.
-This authentication on top of HTTPS connection can provide a good protection against unauthorized use.
+The Traefik gateway has HTTP basic authorization enabled by default.
+This authorization on top of HTTPS connection can provide a good protection against unauthorized use.

 !!! warning
-    Please note that HTTP basic authentication over insecure non-TLS is insecure.
+    Please note that HTTP basic authorization over insecure non-TLS is insecure.

 There is also a possibility of using self-signed mTLS certificates.
 The current security functionality is based on signed Transport Layer Security (TLS) certificates issued to users.
-The TLS certificate based mutual TLS (mTLS) authentication protocol provides better security than the usual username and password combination.
-The mTLS authentication takes place between the users browser and the platform gateway.
+The TLS certificate based mutual TLS (mTLS) authorization protocol provides better security than the usual username and password combination.
+The mTLS authorization takes place between the users browser and the platform gateway.
 The gateway federates all the backend services.
 The service discovery, load balancing, and health checks are carried by the gateway based on a dynamic reconfiguration mechanism.